ontech/ezimerchant-silverlight/README.md

 TODO:
 =====

+* edit cartline
-Customer login and order history available through the ShoppingCart class library so this functionality can be consumed by silverlight clients
+* Customer login and order history available through the ShoppingCart class library so this functionality can be consumed by silverlight clients